This repository contains a simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.

 At this point, you can run this application.
 It creates its own file to upload and download, and then cleans up after itself by deleting everything at the end.

 Run the application

-Navigate to your application directory and run the application with the
+Navigate to your directory where the project file (.csproj) resides and run the application with the

 dotnet run command.